IHE/ACDC/input/pagecontent/index.md

 1. Given that a Clinical Knowledge Resource Repository provides an assessment instrument that a healthcare provider can use to assess a given condition or health concern, it must provide a mechanism by which that assessment can be performed on a given patient.
 This can be implemented in one of three ways:

     a.
-The Clinical Knowledge Resource Repository implements the Questionnaire Item Retrieval option, which enables the healthcare provider’s Health IT system to execute the assessment instrument with the Assessor of its choice, or
+The Clinical Knowledge Resource Repository implements the Questionnaire Item Retrieval option, which enables the healthcare providers Health IT system to execute the assessment instrument with the Assessor of its choice, or

     b.
-The Clinical Knowledge Resource Repository implements the Assessor option; it must be grouped with an Assessor that the healthcare provider’s Health IT system can use to execute the assessment instrument.
+The Clinical Knowledge Resource Repository implements the Assessor option; it must be grouped with an Assessor that the healthcare providers Health IT system can use to execute the assessment instrument.

     c.
 The Clinical Knowledge Resource Repository implements the EHR Launch Option.
 It must also provide the Launch URL for the SMART on FHIR application that implements the accessor capabilities.